Sushmitha-93/Sushmitha-93/README.md

 I am a tech geek at heart, tech exploration fuels my spirit! 🐱‍🚀

-My recent adventures through some of my course works, have taken me on a deep dive into the world of Machine Learning/AI, where I'm unraveling the secrets of this captivating realm to learn how to to seamlessly integrate ML models with applications to create an awe-inspiring blend. 🐱‍💻

 I'm that perpetual curious mind guided by <b>"Learn, create, iterate,"</b>.
 I thrive on constant growth, relentlessly pursuing new avenues of knowledge.
 Join me in sculpting the future through the art of coding! 🐱‍🏍

 ## ⚡ My Go-To Technologies